 FURTHER APPLICATIONS

 Since even very simple neural networks are able to predict cutting force values for titanium machined using ball end mill with such high accuracy, therefore, we can easily extend this work to other tools and workpiece metals.
-Although there are plenty of softwares to simulate milling or any other machining operation, but they not free and take a lot of space on hard disk.
-Also, performing one simulation over these softwares take a lot of time compared to neural networks, thus a deep learning model built using python can replace these costly simulators and time-consuming softwares.
+Although there are plenty of software to simulate milling or any other machining operation, but they not free and take a lot of space on hard disk.
+Also, performing one simulation over these software take a lot of time compared to neural networks, thus a machine learning model built using python can replace these costly simulators and time-consuming software.

 REFERENCES